I'm a Celebrity...Get Me Out of Here! (British TV series) series 2

 The second series of I'm a Celebrity...
 Get Me out of Here! was broadcast on ITV from 28 April to 12 May 2003.

 Ant & Dec presented the main show on ITV, whilst Mark Durden-Smith and former contestant Tara Palmer-Tomkinson hosted the spin-off show I'm A Celebrity...
 Get Me Out of Here...
 Now! on ITV2.
+Live streaming was introduced for the first time this series and was broadcast overnight on ITV2.

 The winner of this series was former English cricketer Phil Tufnell, who overcame John Fashanu and Linda Barker in the final.
+As winner of the series, Tufnell received £400,000 to donate to his chosen charity the Leukaemia Research Fund; he would return twenty years later to participate in I'm a Celebrity...South Africa alongside other former contestants to try to become the first I'm a Celebrity legend.
+Tuffnell finished fourth but was the highest placed former winner.

 The series was sponsored by the energy drink V.

 Contestants

 The show began with ten celebrity contestants: